Wig: 18th century

 Wig, 1780–1800.
 Wigs that had the back hair enclosed in a bag were called bag wigs.

-William Pitt the Younger (standing centre) addressing the Commons on the outbreak of the war with France in 1793.
-Pitt and members of Parliament wore powdered wigs; in 1795 the Parliament passed the Duty on Hair Powder Act which caused the demise of both the fashion for wigs and powder.
+William Pitt the Younger (1759-1806, standing centre) in Parliament in 1793.
+Pitt and members of Parliament wore powdered wigs at that time; in 1795 Parliament passed the Duty on Hair Powder Act which caused the demise of the fashion for both wigs and powder.

 In the 18th century, men's wigs were powdered to give them their distinctive white or off-white color.
 Women in the 18th century did not wear wigs, but wore a coiffure supplemented by artificial hair or hair from other sources.
 Powdered wigs (men) and powdered natural hair with supplemental hairpieces (women) became essential for full dress occasions and continued in use until almost the end of the 18th century.

 The elaborate form of wigs worn at the coronation of George III in 1761 was lampooned by William Hogarth in his engraving Five Orders of Periwigs.
 Powdering wigs and extensions was messy and inconvenient, and the development of the naturally white or off-white powderless wig (made of horsehair) for men made the retention of wigs in everyday court dress a practical possibility.
 By 1765, wig-wearing went out of fashion except for some occupational groups such as coachmen and lawyers.
 During this period, people tended to simply wear their natural hair, styled and powdered to resemble a wig.
 However, the trend revived extravagantly during the Macaroni period of the 1770s.
 Women mainly powdered their hair grey, or blue-ish grey, and from the 1770s onwards never bright white like men.
 Wig powder was made from finely ground starch that was scented with orange flower, lavender, or orris root.
 Wig powder was occasionally colored violet, blue, pink or yellow, but was most often off-white.

 By the 1780s, young men were setting a fashion trend by lightly powdering their natural hair, as women had already done from the 1770s onwards.
 After 1790, both wigs and powder were reserved for older, more conservative men, and were in use by ladies being presented at court.
 After 1790, English women seldom powdered their hair.

 In 1795, the British prime minister William Pitt the Younger levied a tax on hair powder of one guinea per year.
 This tax effectively caused the demise of both the fashion for wigs and powder.
 Granville Leveson-Gower, in Paris during the winter of 1796, at the height of the Thermidorian Directory, noted "The word citoyen seemed but very little in use, and hair powder being very common, the appearance of the people was less democratic than in England."